ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 Configure BlockChain Fabric environment variables and build the Hyperledger Fabric blockchain network
 ```
 NOTE:  There is a script in /home/ec2-user called "configure-blockchain-environment" and
        "build-blockchain-fabric-network".
-You may run these script to automate the
+You may run these scripts to automate the
        creation and population of environment variables as well as install a test Blockchain
-       Fabric Netowrk.
+       chaincode.
 It uses the naming convention I specified in this HOW-TO.
-       So if you didn't use my naming convention it won't work.
+So if you didn't
+       use my naming convention it won't work.
 ```
-Configure Blockchain Fabric Environment Variables
+#### Configure Blockchain Fabric Environment Variables
+Set the environment variables
 ```
 cd ~
 git clone https://github.com/kskalvar/aws-blockchain-fabric-quickstart.git